Endorsement logo guidelines

 Presented by Red Hat means that Red Hat is curating content, experiences, or initiatives that are focused on principles (like open source) that Red Hat believes in, rather than our products.

 This logo is reserved for use by IBM only.
 Built on Red Hat means Red Hat software is embedded in another technology, solution, software, or hardware.

 What if none of the endorsement types align to Red Hat's relationship with my brand or initiative?

 Some scenarios justify using a more descriptive endorsement than one of the types outlined above.
-If your brand or initiative doesn’t align to one of the types of endorsements provided, reach out to your marketing account manager or Red Hat contact.
+If your entity or initiative doesn't align to one of the types of endorsements provided, reach out to your marketing account manager or Red Hat contact.

-Compiler worked with the Brand Team to create a modified version of the "Presented by Red Hat" endorsement to more accurately describe the relationship between Red Hat and the initiative.
+The Code Comments podcast team worked with the Brand Design team to create a modified version of the "Presented by Red Hat" endorsement to more accurately describe the relationship between Red Hat and the initiative.

 Use the full endorsement logo to clearly show the type of endorsement Red Hat has given.

 Do not rearrange, distort, or remove any elements of the endorsement logo.